guettli/programming-guidelines/README.md

 Use a configuration management tool like Ansible.

 Use CI here, too.
-Otherwise only few people dare to make changes.
-And this means the speed of incremental evolution to a more efficent way will decreases.
+Otherwise, only a few people dare to make changes.
+And this means the speed of incremental evolution to a more efficient way will decreases.

 I do not use RPM/DPKG to configure a system.